Free shipping to France on orders over 50€

 Johanna Tagada Hoffbeck (born in 1990 in Strasbourg, France) is a painter and interdisciplinary artist working across rural Oxfordshire (UK) and rural Alsace (France).

 Her practice composed of painting, drawing, installation, sculpture, film, photography and writing often conceals ecological messages, rendered in soft and delicate methods.
 In several of the artist’s projects interaction with the environment and others plays a central role.
+In 2014, Johanna founded the positive and collaborative cultural project Poetic Pastel.
+In 2018, the artist cofounded the publication series Journal du Thé – Contemporary Tea Culture.

 Concept, editing and sequencing: Cécile Poimboeuf-Koizumi